-Course title & Code Credits Credit distribution course on of the Eligibility criteria Pre- requisite Department offering the Lecture Tutorial Practical/ Practice of the course course Introductory Gujarati 4 3 1 Nil Students completing standard 12 th without studying Gujarati at any level of formal None, as this course will be the first step to study the language as GE M.I.L.&L.S. education.
-(B)
+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite Department offering the Lecture Tutorial Practical/ Practice of the course course Introductory Gujarati 4 3 1 Nil Students completing standard 12 th without studying Gujarati at None, as this course will be the first step to study the M.I.L.&L.S. any level of formal education. language as GE (B)